Like you’ve never seen before, we cover all Phuket Beaches below. Yes, no kidding, we really cover 54 or all Phuket Beaches !

 This is a collection for you to choose from only the best Phuket Beaches on the island.
 Choose one of these and you cannot go wrong.
 Phuket’s west coast beaches are known for their stunning beauty, amazing sand quality, and the potential for perfect dinners on the beach at sunset.
 Browse some of these beaches below or choose from the entire list of all Phuket Beaches below.

 Click on a tab below to get all the information on your preferred Phuket Beaches – including extensive photo gallery and on-site video footage.
-You will find comprehensive information such as: available beach facilities (showers, restrooms, lifeguard, sunbeds, umbrellas etc.); exact location (including GPS Data and google map link); distance to major places (Patong, Central Festival Mall, Phuket Airport); direction the beach is facing; beach length and width; estimated beach area; beach quality (water, sand and ocean bottom); available beach activities; and many interesting beach facts on top of all of this information!
+You find comprehensive beach information such as: available beach facilities (showers, restrooms, lifeguard, sunbeds, umbrellas etc.); exact beach location (including GPS Data and google map link); distance to major places in Phuket (Patong, Central Festival Mall, Phuket Airport); direction the beach is facing; beach length and width; estimated beach area; beach quality (water, sand and ocean bottom); available beach activities; and many interesting Phuket beach facts on top of all of this information!

 Alex 2 Beach is a small beach that is out of the way, and not usually packed with people.
 If you want to get away from Patong, this is about as far as you can get.
 How this beach came to be named Alex 2 – is anyone’s guess.
 Someone knows the story, but we cannot find it online.
 If you know, let us know!